Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

-For comparing with the unsupervised state-of-the-art in direction learning, we consider baselines based on PCA and NMF which have been previously used in \cite{NMFCAV,CRAFT} and \cite{PCA,SVD}.
-While these previous works have demonstrated the effectiveness of PCA and NMF to reveal interpretable directions in the latent space of deep networks, their evaluation mostly relied on subjective human experiments.
-Going beyond subjective evaluation, in this work, we take a best effort approach to compare them with our method in quantitative terms of interpretability and influence.
-In the Appendix (Section \ref{sec:appendix-vs-uibe-cbe}), we also compare with the methods we extend \citep{UIBE,CBE} but under a different protocol for a fair comparison.
+The previous unsupervised state-of-the-art \citep{PCA,SVD,NMFCAV,CRAFT} has demonstrated effectiveness in revealing interpretable directions in the latent space of deep networks.
+However, as outlined in Section \ref{sec:appendix-deep}, these approaches employed a \textbf{class-conditioned} protocol, tying their analyses to specific class labels.
+In this work, we instead operate under a \textbf{class-agnostic} protocol, which seeks concepts across the entire latent space, independent of class.
+This fundamental difference in the approaches renders a direct performance comparison with previous implementations inapplicable.
+Therefore, we utilize PCA and NMF, the core matrix decomposition methods upon which these prior works were built, as our principal baselines for a fair, classical comparison.
+We also move beyond subjective human ratings typically used for evaluation and instead develop a rigorous, best-effort quantitative framework to compare interpretability and influence with these baselines, with a more detailed discussion on how our pipeline captures human judgment provided in Section \ref{sec:appendix-approaching-human-evaluations}.

+In Section \ref{sec:appendix-vs-uibe-cbe}, we also compare with the methods we extend \citep{UIBE,CBE}, but under a different protocol for a fair comparison.
 For each network, we consider three sizes for the clustering, namely $I=3/4D$, $I=7/8D$, and $I=D$.
-When $I=D$, NMF trivially resolves to the natural latent space basis, i.e. the neuron directions.
-When studying EfficientNet we disregard NMF, since this network uses the SiLU activation function \citep{silu} which allows negative feature activations, rendering NMF non-applicable.
-Tables \ref{tab:resnet18-soa},\ref{tab:efficientnet-soa}, \ref{tab:inception3-soa}, \ref{tab:vgg16-soa}, \ref{tab:resnet50-soa} summarize the comparative analysis for ResNet18, EfficientNet, Inception-v3, VGG16 and ResNet50, respectively.
-In the following subsections, we make a detailed discussion on those tables.
+It is worth noting that when $I=D$, NMF trivially resolves to the natural latent space basis, i.e., the neuron directions.
+Additionally, when studying EfficientNet, we disregard NMF since this network uses the SiLU activation function \citep{silu}, which allows negative feature activations, rendering NMF non-applicable.
+Tables \ref{tab:resnet18-soa}, \ref{tab:efficientnet-soa}, \ref{tab:inception3-soa}, \ref{tab:vgg16-soa}, and \ref{tab:resnet50-soa} summarize the comparative analysis for ResNet18, EfficientNet, Inception-v3, VGG16, and ResNet50, respectively.
+In the following subsections, we provide a detailed discussion of these tables.